Suspect pleads guilty in $25 million scheme to defraud Gaetz family - NewsBreak

 Suspect pleads guilty in $25 million scheme to defraud Gaetz family

-FORT WALTON BEACH, Fla. ( WMBB ) — The man accused of trying to extort $25 million out of a Gaetz family has pleaded guilty.
+FORT WALTON BEACH, Fla. ( WMBB ) — The man accused of trying to extort $25 million out of a local politically powerful family has pleaded guilty.

 Alford pleaded guilty to one count of wire fraud.
 He is scheduled to be sentenced on February 16.